Iran's parliament has no power over nuclear deal, top negotiator says

 The deal is also under threat from U.S. lawmakers, who have until Sept.
 17 to accept or reject the agreement.
 Some members of Congress have objected to the deal as not tough enough, and rejection would prevent President Barack Obama from waiving most U.S.-imposed sanctions on Iran.

-The head of the United Nations nuclear watchdog, Yukiya Amano, will meet U.S. Senators this week to discuss his agency's monitoring role of Iran's nuclear programme.
+The head of the United Nations nuclear watchdog, Yukiya Amano, will meet U.S. Senators this week to discuss his agency's monitoring role of Iran's nuclear program.

 (Reporting by Sam Wilkin; Editing by Robin Pomeroy)